 You can also make a medication schedule that can be hung on the fridge or bathroom wall - wherever they take their medicine.

-Below are some items I found on Amazon:
+Below are some products they could use to manage their medicine.
+I found these on Amazon(affiliate):

 Please note these are affiliate links through Amazon, and at no additional cost, I will earn an affiliate commission if you click through and decide to make a purchase.